Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Do You Brush a Golden Retriever?

 Brushing your Golden Retriever will typically take about 10-15 minutes.
-You can start from head to toe.
-Before you brush each section, check for any tangles or mats so that you don’t accidentally yank your Golden Retriever’s skin.
-If you notice that there’s a lot of dirt or debris on the coat, you can try using a dryer to blow it away before brushing.
+You can start from the base of their neck, working your way down to their legs.
+Before brushing each section, check for tangles or mats so you don’t accidentally yank your Golden Retriever’s skin.
+If you notice a lot of dirt or debris on the coat, you can use a dryer to blow it away before brushing.

 Which Comb Is Best for Golden Retrievers?

-In general, Golden Retrievers will need two kinds of brushes:
+In general, Golden Retrievers will need at least two kinds of brushes:

 What Happens If You Don’t Brush Your Golden Retriever?